Restructuring and insolvency in Bermuda: overview

-Common forms of security.
+Common forms of security and formalities.
 The most common forms of security taken over immovable property are:

 Mortgages.
 There are two forms of mortgage:

 Legal mortgage.
-This is the main form of security interest taken over immovable property.
-The mortgage transfers legal title to a debtor's property to the creditor as security for a debt.
-The debtor retains possession of the property and recovers legal ownership when it satisfies the secured debt in full and obtains a reconveyance of the legal estate;
+The lender holds legal title to a debtor's property as security for a debt.
+The debtor retains possession of the property and recovers legal ownership once the secured debt is satisfied in full;

 Equitable mortgage.
-The mortgage transfers the beneficial interest in the debtor's property, and not the legal title, to the creditor.
+The borrower or mortgagor transfers the beneficial or equitable interest in the debtor's property to the lender and retains possession and legal interest in the property.
 An equitable mortgage does not take priority over a third party who, without notice of the security interest, subsequently acquires legal title to the property in good faith and for value.

-Formalities.
-Legal mortgages over certain property must be created by deed.
-Equitable mortgages and fixed charges are generally created by deed.
+Equitable mortgages and fixed charges must be in writing and are commonly created by deed.
 Deeds can be executed either under company seal or by a duly authorised signatory or signatories.

 Effects of non-compliance.
-If a mortgage or charge over real property is not submitted to the Office of the Registrar General, that mortgage or charge will not have priority over a mortgage or charge over the same real property which is created later but is deposited with the Office of the Registrar General.
+If a mortgage or charge over real property is not registered with the Office of the Registrar General, that mortgage or charge will not have priority over a mortgage or charge over the same real property that is created later but is deposited for registration with the Office of the Registrar General.

-If a charge created by a company over certain property and assets is not registered with the Registrar of Companies by the chargee, that charge will not have priority in Bermuda over any unregistered charges and, if the company subsequently creates a charge over the same property and assets and registers that new charge, the new charge will have priority over the first (unregistered) charge, regardless of the fact that it was created later.
+If a charge created over certain property and assets of a company is not registered with the Registrar of Companies by the chargee, that charge will not have priority in Bermuda.
+If the chargee subsequently creates a charge over the same property and assets and registers that new charge, the new charge will have priority over the first (unregistered) charge, regardless of the fact that it was created later.

-Common forms of security.
+Common forms of security and formalities.
 The most common forms of security taken over movable property are: